HyperCells/HyperCells.github.io/source/contents/GettingStarted/getSetGo_HyperBloch.md

 Import of:

-* cell grah,
+* a cell graph,
-* model graph
+* a model graph,
-* and supercell model graphs files.
+* and a supercell model graph file.

 Visualization of: